 Concert promoter - You'll need a love of live music and excellent communication skills to make it as a concert promoter.
 It's your job to spread the word about live music events and ensure that this results in strong ticket sales.
 You'll liaise with agents/artist managers, recording artists and club/concert venues.
 You'll book shows, publicise events to local/national media and set up advertising and email campaigns.

 Music journalist - Exceptional writing skills and an interest in all things music is a must for a career as a music journalist.
-In this role you'll report on music industry news, interview artists and musicians, review albums and concerts and provide critique for a variety of print and digital media.
+You'll report on music industry news, interview artists and musicians, review albums and concerts and provide critique for a variety of print and digital media.

 You could also become a: